ceisammodes/DRed-MD/README.md

 docker run -it -v ~/.:/dred-md/ --name test_run <User>/dred-md
 ```

-The DRed-MD directory has has been mounted inside the container.
+The DRed-MD directory has been mounted inside the container.
 Any changes, such as copying a directory `data` into the DRed-MD directory on your machine, will be accessible within the container under `/dred-md/data`.

 # Create Ensemble